MicrosoftDocs/learn/learn-pr/wwl-azure/intro-to-anomaly-detector/includes/4-when-to-use-anomaly-detector.md

 - Flat trend time series data with occasional spikes or dips
 - Seasonal time series data with occasional anomalies
-    - Seasonality is considered to be a pattern in your data, that occurs at regular intervals.
+    - Seasonality is considered to be a pattern in your data that occurs at regular intervals.
 Examples would be hourly, daily, or monthly patterns.
-Using seasonal data, and specifying a period for that pattern, can help to reduce the latency in detection.
+When you use seasonal data, specifying a period for that pattern can help to reduce the latency in detection.

-When using the batch detection mode, Azure AI Anomaly Detector creates a single statistical model based on the entire data set that you pass to the service.
+When you use the batch detection mode, Azure AI Anomaly Detector creates a single statistical model based on the entire data set passed to the service.
 From this model, each data point in the data set is evaluated and anomalies are identified.

 #### Batch detection example